-Ob Objective Means of Achievement 1.
-2. 3.
-Respond to reports of magpies attacking members of the public within 10 working days.
-Supply traps to occupiers wishing to undertake their own control.
-Establish representative population trend monitoring sites for magpies. • Undertake direct control by service delivery of magpies within 10 working days where there is known to be a threat of injury to members of the public, or complaint(s) are made to that effect.
-Respond to landowners wanting to undertake magpie control within 15 working days of receiving a request for information and/or assistance. • Provide advice, education and assistance to occupiers wanting to undertake magpie control. • Support appropriate research initiatives into magpie impacts.
-Annually inspect pet shops to prevent the sale of magpies.

-3.1.5 Site-Led species - human health - wasps

-Aim: To minimise the adverse human health and environmental impacts of wasps at selected sites at a cost of \$5,600

 Objective Means of Achievement 1.
+2 Respond to reports of magpies attacking members of the public within 10 working days. • Undertake direct control by service delivery of magpies within 10 working days where there is known to be a threat of injury to members of the public, or complaint(s) own control. are made to that effect.
+3. Establish representative population trend monitoring sites for magpies. • Respond to landowners wanting to undertake magpie control within 15 working days of receiving a request for information and/or assistance. • Provide advice, education and assistance to occupiers wanting to undertake magpie control. • Support appropriate research initiatives into magpie impacts. • Annually inspect pet shops to prevent the sale of magpies.

+2.1.5 Site-Led species - human health - wasps

+Aim: To minimise the adverse human health and environmental impacts of wasps at selected sites at a cost of \$5,150

-To reduce the anti-social and adverse environmental impacts of common and German wasps in the Wellington region.
+Objective Means of Achievement Reduce the anti-social and adverse environmental impacts of common and German wasps in the Wellington region.
 Provide advice and education to occupiers wanting to undertake wasp control.
 Provide a referral service to landowners/occupiers who require wasp control.
 Support research initiatives into the human health impact of wasps in the Wellington region.

-3.1.6 Site Led - Mount Bruce (Pukaha) predator buffer
+2.1.6 Site-Led - Mount Bruce (Pukaha) predator buffer

-Aim: Complement the native flora and fauna restoration programme undertaken by the Department of Conservation, Rangitaane o Wairarapa and the National Wildlife Trust at the Mount Bruce Scenic Reserve at a cost of \$40,320
+Aim: To complement the native flora and fauna restoration programme undertaken by the Department of Conservation, Rangitaane o Wairarapa and the National Wildlife Trust at the Mount Bruce Scenic Reserve at a cost of \$42,880

 Objective Me Means of Achievement 1.
-To enhance the survival of native flora and fauna species in and around the Mount Bruce Scenic Reserve. • Undertake a predator control programme over an area of approximately 2,223 hectares that is contiguous to the Mount Bruce Scenic Reserve.
+Enhance the survival of native flora and fauna species in and around the Mount Bruce Scenic Reserve. • Undertake a predator control programme over an area of approximately 2,223 hectares that is contiguous to the Mount Bruce Scenic Reserve.

-3.1.7 Site Led - biodiversity - feral and unwanted cats
+2.1.7 Site-Led - biodiversity - feral and unwanted cats

-Aim: Minimise the biodiversity impact of feral and unwanted cats at a cost of \$28,000
+Aim: Minimise the biodiversity impact of feral and unwanted cats at a cost of \$29,160

-Objective Me Means of Achievement 1.
+Objective Means of Achievement 1.
 Reduce the adverse environmental impacts of feral and unwanted cats on the native fauna of the Wellington region. • Provide information and publicity to enhance public awareness of the threat feral and unwanted cats pose to the native fauna of the region.
-2. Prevent the establishment of unwanted cat colonies in areas of ecological significance. • Undertake direct control of feral and unwanted cats by service delivery as part of the integrated pest management of KNEs and other selected sites. • Provide financial assistance to domestic cat desexing programmes in partnership with select organisations and businesses. • Work with communities to remove populations of stray or unwanted cats.
+2. Prevent the establishment of unwanted cat colonies in areas of ecological significance. • Undertake direct control of feral and unwanted cats by service delivery as part of the integrated pest management of Key Native Ecosystems (KNE) and other selected sites. • Provide financial assistance to domestic cat desexing programmes in partnership with select organisations and businesses. • Work with communities to remove populations of stray or unwanted cats.

-3.1.8 Site Led - biodiversity - possum
+2.1.8 Site-Led - biodiversity - possum

-Aim: To minimise the adverse impacts of possums in areas of ecological significance and maintain accrued biodiversity and economic gains in the Wellington region at a cost of \$55,550
+Aim: To minimise the adverse impacts of possums in areas of ecological significance and maintain accrued biodiversity and economic gains in the Wellington region at a cost of \$216,000